2dukes/PROJ_IART_2021/README.md

 | Rui Pinto     | 201806441     |
 | Tiago Gomes   | 201806658     |

-To view the project you can either choose two options:
+To view the project you can either choose one of two options:

 Place the project inside a Web Server like Apache and then visit: <br>
 ```